xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 ### Command-line options added

-The command-line option `--javascript.v8-contexts` was added to arangod to provide better control over the number of V8 contexts created in arangod.
+The command-line option `--javascript.v8-contexts` was added to avocadod to provide better control over the number of V8 contexts created in avocadod.

-Previously, the number of V8 contexts arangod created at startup was equal to the number of server threads (as specified by option `--server.threads`).
+Previously, the number of V8 contexts avocadod created at startup was equal to the number of server threads (as specified by option `--server.threads`).

 In some situations it may be more sensible to create different amounts of threads